hugoflug/hisp/README.md

 ## control flow
 - `if` Return second argument if first is `true`, return third argument if first is `false` or `nil`

+## concurrency
+- `fork` Evaluate the given expression on a new thread
+- `new-ref` Create a new `ref`
+- `put-ref` Put a value into a `ref`, blocking if the `ref` already holds a value
+- `take-ref` Take a value from a `ref`

 ## lists
 - `cons` Prepend a value to a list
 - `head` Return the first value in a list.
-Errors on empty list.
+Errors on empty list
 - `tail` Return list without the first value

 ## strings
 - `str` Turn any number of values into a single string
 - `split` Split a string into a list of characters

+## symbols
+- `new-symbol` Create a new symbol dynamically from a namespace and a name
+- `symbol-name` Return the name and namespace of a symbol
+- `read` Look up the value a symbol is bound to, returns `nil` if no binding was found

 ## I/O
 - `print` Print to stdout
 - `read-file` Read a file into a string

+# Sections to be written
+- Namespaces
+- Concurrency
+- Standard library
+- Method system